 As such, marijuana laws in Sweden are often known as some of the harshest in the world.
 In fact, law enforcement almost always prosecutes users—the only exception being users under 18 who are often warned rather than prosecuted in cases of first-time infractions.

 Perhaps because of these strict laws, Sweden has one of the lowest drug usage rates in the western world, according to the United Nations Office on Drugs and Crime (UNODC).

 The best advice for travelers visiting the south of Sweden is to follow the advice of other cannabis users and take the train to Copenhagen to hang out on Pusher Street in the Christiana district.
 Although weed is not technically legal in Denmark, the police typically turn a blind eye to users in this particular "hippie district."

 You should not buy your weed in Sweden; rather look for it on Pusher Street upon your arrival in Copenhagen.
 Remember to use all of it or leave it behind when making your return train or ferry trip back to Sweden.

 Carrying weed on international transportation is an immediate offense against drug laws in both countries.
 Transportation of drugs across borders is a much higher offense that could result in stiffer penalties including jail time.
 No matter if you are a local or a visitor in Sweden, you will be prosecuted if caught.

 Medical Marijuana in Sweden

-Still, medical use is not seen as an extenuating circumstance by lawmakers in the country.
-Instead, courts in Sweden view the medical use of cannabis as aggravated circumstances.
+Medical use is not seen as an extenuating circumstance by lawmakers in Sweden and courts view the medical use of cannabis as aggravated circumstances.
 In one particular case that drew international attention, a woman with multiple sclerosis, who claimed medical marijuana helped her condition, was given an unconditioned jail sentence because she lacked the motivation to stop using the drug.